Korean cancer researcher-turned-entrepreneur Grant Lee says his passion for healthy and tasty coffee drove his business growth from day one.

 Plucked from high Arabian mountains, fermented in Korea, and roasted in Middletown, New York, the coffee beans are prepared with a unique, science-based methodology designed to enhance the coffee’s taste and health benefits while simultaneously minimizing its side effects, according to Lee.

 At the Sept.
-13 reopening of the shop, Mayor Joseph DeStefano thanked Lee for his investments in the up-and-coming city 65 miles north of Manhattan.
+13 reopening of the shop, Mayor Joseph DeStefano thanked Lee for his investments in the up-and-coming city 65 miles northwest of Manhattan.

-Lee said he opened his first specialty coffee shop in downtown Middletown in 2021 after being attracted to the city’s more affordable rental market compared to northern New Jersey and Manhattan, as well as its potential for future economic growth.
+Lee said he opened his first specialty coffee shop in downtown Middletown in 2021 after being attracted to the city’s more affordable rental market compared to New York City and northern New Jersey, as well as its potential for future economic growth.

 Around the time of his arrival, a slew of public investments—the extension of the popular county Heritage Trail into the city and the incoming $10 million state grant for downtown revitalization—unleashed a new wave of private investments in Middletown, a former railroad city plagued for years by post-industrial-age urban decay.

-Since January, the city has hosted ribbon-cutting ceremonies for a dozen businesses in downtown and surrounding commercial pockets, including House of Birria Tacos, ArtVicki Creations, A Taste of Guyana, Mister Croissant, Juice Jemz, Nana’s Columbian bakery, and Indian Farmer Market.
+Since January, the city has hosted ribbon-cutting ceremonies for a dozen businesses in downtown and surrounding commercial pockets, including House of Birria Tacos and Cantina, ArtVicki Creations, A Taste of Guyana, Mister Croissant, Juice Jemz, Nana’s Colombian bakery, and Indian Farmer Market.

 “The city and mayor are very supportive of new businesses, big or small,” Lee said.

-Juan Avalos, longtime owner of Taco Factory next to Lee’s new shop, told The Epoch Times that as the city improves streetscapes and entrepreneurs spruce up one storefront after another, it will gradually elevate the aesthetics of the entire downtown business district.
+Juan Avalos, longtime owner of Taco Factory, next door to Lee’s new shop, told The Epoch Times that as the city improves its streetscapes, and entrepreneurs spruce up one storefront after another, it will gradually elevate the aesthetics of the entire downtown business district.

 “It is kind of like if my neighbor does something nice to his house, then I kind of want to do something to my house, too—it influences people to make their places better,” he said.